A-Temur/Metabooster/README.md

    ```bash
    git clone https://github.com/A-Temur/Metabooster.git
    ```
-2. Edit `main.py` and define your metadata strings accordingly:
+2. Edit `conf.py` and define your metadata strings accordingly:
-    * change line 185 to 223 with your metadata.
 3. Run the script.
 4. Select the source directory via the EasyGUI file picker.
 5. Provide a name for the output directory.
 The script will create a copy with this name and apply all changes there.